Date of Graduation

 Using the San Francisco Department of Public Health (SFDPH) as its central case, this paper argues that for health delivery systems to be socially just and to achieve health equity, these systems must not only establish the principle that health equity is important, they must prioritize their funding to achieve it.
 The broad public health mission to protect and promote the health of all will create ethical and methodological challenges when it comes to prioritizing one group’s needs over others.

 This paper addresses the first steps toward creating a budget prioritization method that is feasible for managers to administer while also being transparent to the public, summarizes lessons learned, and discusses ethical dilemmas that jurisdictions will face when implementing health equity into a budgetary process.

 Martinez, Maria X. Ms. and Martinez, Maria X. Ms., "Lessons Learned: Can a Principled Mechanism for Improving Health Equity be Integrated into a Budgetary Process?"
 (2012).
-Master's Projects.
+Master's Projects and Capstones.
 1.